 If You Have a Disney Vacation Booked

 The single biggest takeaway we’ve gotten from all information put out by Disney is to make sure that the email address on your reservation is one you check regularly.
 Disney is making all notifications by email.
 Phone wait times can be lengthy; digital contact is definitely the way to go right now.
 If you used a travel agent to book your Disney vacation, notifications will go to the travel agent.

-These will be abundantly located around the parks.
+These are abundantly located around the parks.
 We visited in the first week of March and saw them everywhere.
-The Orange County Economic Recovery Task Force has mandated that touchless hand sanitizer be located at the entrance and exit to every ride.
+In Florida, the Orange County Economic Recovery Task Force mandated that touchless hand sanitizer be located at the entrance and exit to every ride.
 We love this.
 It’s much more manageable to have everyone sanitize their hands than wipe down pull bars and belts between riders.
 Plus, hand washing stations are available in places where bathrooms aren’t.

 Currently, the turnstiles at the entrance to all of the parks like Magic Kingdom and EPCOT require you to tap your MagicBand and put a finger on the scanner.
-It is likely that these entries will temporarily be made touchless with no fingerprint required.
+These entries are now touchless with no fingerprint required.